Mae cwnsela ar gael drwy’r Gymraeg.

 All LGBTQI+ individuals are welcome to explore and affirm their identity in my practice.

-If you are currently unemployed, on a low income, or on a pension, please contact me to discuss your options.
+If you are unable to afford the session fee of £40 please contact me to discuss your options.

 During our first session, I will explain to you the way in which we will be working together.
 It is very straight forward, but I use this as an opportunity to ease you into the session, and I find it helps clients to relax if they do not have to sit down and talk straight away.
 After we have agreed on the way we will be working, I usually start by asking you to tell me a little bit about why you are here.